Daily Life at Valiant Cross

 Dress Code

-We believe that the way a person dresses reflects the way they think and feel about themselves.
-At Valiant Cross Academy, our scholar’s appearance communicates many things about our school to the community and establishes our reputation as an outstanding school with excellent scholars.
+We believe that a person’s dress reflects how they think and feel about themselves.
+At Valiant Cross Academy, our scholars communicate many things about our school to the community and establish our reputation as an outstanding school with excellent scholars.
 All students must wholeheartedly support the dress code.

 Monday – Thursday